Importance of Overlapping Network Nodes in Influence Spreading: Discussion

 \textit{Saturation}.
 In \cite{jahani2022unequal}, the authors empirically demonstrated that information spreading frequently stalls when the links between real-world cross-group "broker" are insufficient or peripheral.
 Such scenarios result in uneven diffusion, even if average homophily measures suggest otherwise.
-A similar indirect observation emerges in our study as low edge weights impede spreading, preserving the difference between OL and NOL nodes, even under saturated network conditions.
+In our study a similar indirect observation emerges, as low edge weights impede spreading, preserving the difference between OL and NOL nodes, even under saturated network conditions.
 Furthermore, without sufficient overlap involving central actors, entire communities can remain isolated, which is a phenomenon that could be invisible, e.g., in idealised rewiring scenarios.
-Empirical data highlight the critical role of high-degree brokers, indicating that specific individual nodes, rather than the overall network topology, predominantly govern the spread.
+Empirical data highlight the important role of high-degree brokers, indicating that specific individual nodes, rather than the overall network topology, play a dominant role in the spreading.